PLANT SC 2520WT - Microbiology and Biotechnology II

 Practical: Project work continued

-Lecture 13: Biotechnology for wine makers and food technologists
+Lecture 13: Biotechnology for agriculture, food and wine

 Tutorial: Project poster presentation- mini conference

-Practical: (continued) Techniques for the identification and comparison of Genetically Modified Organisms
+Practical: (continued) Techniques for the identification and comparison of Genetically Modified Organisms- Part 2

 Lecture 19: Commercial use of enzymes in industry - Part 1